RobertoM89/BigRig/README.md

 ***

 ## Download and Install
-First, download the latest version of BigRig [here](https://github.com/RobertoM89/BigRig/releases/download/v0.99/BigRig_v0.99.zip), by clicking on the download button at the top right corner of the Google Drive page.
+First, download the latest version of BigRig [here](https://github.com/RobertoM89/BigRig/releases/download/v0.99/BigRig_v0.99.zip).
 After downloading the zipped folder, uncompress it wherever you want and move the inner content, i.e. *BigRig* folder, to Maya scripts folder.
 According to how you unzipped the folder, you may have two nested BigRig folders; make sure to move the inner one, which is the one containing the Python files.

 You cand find Maya scripts folder here: